lchristmann/selfhosted-tracker-backend/docs/API-DOCUMENTATION.md

 - Authorization: Bearer <your_api_token>

-The bearer token is the Laravel Sanctum personal access token, which only the administrator of the Quokka Tracker Backend sees once, when he creates a new user.
+The bearer token is the Laravel Sanctum personal access token, which only the administrator of the Tracker Backend sees once, when he creates a new user.

 ## Endpoints